Skip to main content

 Constructs

 These snippets are called Constructs.
-They are TypeScript or JavaScript classes, where each class corresponds to a feature that can be configured through its props.
+They are TypeScript or JavaScript classes, where each class corresponds to a feature and it can be configured through its props.

 const site = new NextjsSite(stack, "site", {